downlevel/pyqueue-ui/README.md

 - 📊 Real-time queue monitoring and statistics
 - 📝 Message viewer with search and filtering
-- 🎯 Topic/Queue management
+- 🎯 Queue management actions
-- 👥 Consumer group tracking
 - 🔄 Live updates and auto-refresh
 - 🎨 Clean, intuitive UI similar to Kafka-UI